-SKERI’s buildings, offices, equipment, personnel and facilities are resources devoted to SKERI research activity.
+SKERI’s buildings, offices, equipment, personnel, and facilities are resources devoted to SKERI's research activity.
 Accordingly, none shall be used in pursuit of activities not related to SKERI business.
 Exceptions can be granted based upon unusual need and upon adequate compensation to SKERI for such use.
 All such exceptions require prior approval of the Executive Director.

 SKERI prohibits the use by employees, or others, of its name facilities, letterheads, mailing addresses, telephones, and so forth as part of or in connection with the endorsement, advertisement, or recommendation of services or products.

-SKERI employees, members of the Board of Directors and affiliate research members will sign annually and submit during January of each year a statement of outside activities to the Executive Director for review and action.
-Additionally each Investigator who is participating in the PHS-funded research is required to submit an updated disclosure of significant financial interests within thirty days of him or his family discovering or acquiring (e.g., through purchase, marriage, or inheritance) a new Significant Financial Interest that reasonably appears to be related to the Investigator’s Institutional Responsibilities.
+SKERI employees, members of the Board of Directors, and affiliate research members will sign annually and submit during January of each year a statement of outside activities to the Executive Director for review and action.
+Additionally, each Investigator who is participating in the PHS-funded research is required to submit an updated disclosure of significant financial interests within thirty days of them or their family discovering or acquiring (e.g., through purchase, marriage, or inheritance) a new Significant Financial Interest that reasonably appears to be related to the Investigator’s Institutional Responsibilities.

 For the purpose of Section 5 above, a Significant Financial Interest includes the following: